cfengine/documentation/enterprise-cfengine-guide/design-center.markdown

 deploy it automatically.
 Thus any work you do with Design Center will not propagate to your hosts without some help.

-Please see [Version Control and Configuration Policy] for detailed instructions for enabling the Version Control workflow in CFEngine Enterprise.
+Please see [Best Practices#Version Control and Configuration Policy] for detailed instructions for enabling the Version Control workflow in CFEngine Enterprise.